-Charles has overcome many obstacles in his life, including an injury in Vietnam, addiction, and loss of family members.
+Charles has overcome many obstacles in his life, including an injury in Vietnam, addiction, and the loss of family members.
 Since they first met, his SCI Supports Planner, Marjorie, has worked hard to ensure Charles received the assistance and services required to make his life as independent as possible.

 In January 2021, Marjorie was again able to get Charles back home.
 She helped him get approval for another CO Waiver.
 Although the COVID-19 pandemic was still present and active, Marjorie worked with the CO Waiver’s providers and the nursing facility to ensure Charles had what he needed for a safe discharge.
 Marjorie was diligent and did not let the pandemic become an overwhelming obstacle.
 She remained in contact with everyone involved and eventually was able to, once again, help Charles return home with grocery services, a new recliner through the Transition Funds program, and a caregiver with 56 hours of personal care a week.

 Now Charles is finally happy and able to schedule and maintain his doctor’s appointments and televisits.
 He receives personal care meal prep and wears a personal emergency response system (PERS) monitor for his safety.
 But most of all, Charles is relieved to be living in his own apartment, where he can thrive with the necessary services, thanks to Marjorie, his SCI Supports Planner.